-Welcome to the 2018-19 school year in the Santa Ana Unified School District.
+Welcome to the 2020-2021 school year in the Santa Ana Unified School District.
 It is a pleasure to serve as your Superintendent.
-Under the direction and guidance of our Board of Education, I work closely with teachers, administrators, and staff to ensure that our students are receiving the best education possible to achieve at high levels.
+Under the direction and guidance of our Board of Education.
+I work closely with teachers, administrators, and staff to ensure that our students are receiving the best education possible to achieve at high levels.
 In order to be successful in this area, I rely heavily on the partnerships and support of our parents and guardians.

 Understanding your family's rights and responsibilities is critical in this process.
 This handbook covers some of the most important rights and responsibilities and will serve as a guide to you throughout the school year.
-To ensure that you have received this handbook, please sign the notice of acknowledgment located on page 39 (as required by Education Code section 48982), and return it to your child's school.
-Your signature on this notice is an acknowledgment that you have received the notice and have been informed of your rights, but the signature does not indicate that you have consented to participate in or to be withheld from any particular program.
+To verify that you have received this handbook, we thank you for acknowledging receipt (as required by Education Code section 48982).
+Your acknowledgment indicates that you have received the notice and have been informed of your rights, but it does not indicate that you have consented to participate in or to be withheld from any particular program.

-I anticipate a rewarding and successful 2018-19 school year!
+I anticipate a rewarding and successful 2020-21 school year!

-Sincerely
+Sincerely,